stephen-soltesz/pipeline/README.md

     ./scopeview.py --timestamp

+Next run a scopeprobe for each line.
 Please note that the scopeprobe commands expect scripts `sysctl.py` and `cpu.py` which return a single floating point value and exit.

     LAB=("1" "5" "15")
     for i in 0 1 2 ; do